greg234234/magento2-developer-docs/content/service-impl.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the service is implemented and its service methods are declared as service-calls, to invoke the service-call, we can include the following declaration in layout.xml
+Once the service is implemented and its service methods are declared as
+service-calls, you invoke the service-call by including the following
+declaration in layout.xml

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~